UCIDataScienceInitiative/IntroToJulia/Markdown/WhyJulia.md

 >it's faster than other scripting languages, allowing you to have the rapid development of Python/MATLAB/R while producing code that is as fast as C/Fortran

-Newcommers to Julia might be a little weary of that statement.
+Newcomers to Julia might be a little wary of that statement.

 1. Why not just make other scripting languages faster?
 If Julia can do it, why can't others?
 2. How do you interpert Julia benchmarks to confirm this?
 (This is surprisingly difficult for many!)